Quramy/vim-dtsm/README.md

 vim-dtsm has an Unite source.

 Execute `:Unite dtsm`, so you can get candidates for installable .d.ts files.
+Hit enter on selected candidate, so the .d.ts file get installed.

 You can execute with keyword. e.g. `:Unite dtsm:angular`(it's same `dtsm search angular` in terminal).